ismailhammounou/db2ixf/README.md

   <img src="https://github.com/ismailhammounou/db2ixf/blob/main/resources/images/db2ixf-logo.png?raw=true" alt="Logo" width="300" height="300">
 </div>

 DB2IXF parser is an open-source python package that simplifies the parsing and processing of IBM Integration eXchange Format (IXF) files.
 IXF is a file format used by IBM's DB2 database system for data import and export operations.
 This package provides a streamlined solution for extracting data from IXF files and converting it to various formats, including JSON, CSV, Parquet and Deltalake.

 ## Features

 - **Parse IXF files**: The package allows you to parse IXF files and extract the rows of data stored within them.
 - **Convert to multiple formats**: The parsed data can be easily converted to JSON, CSV, or Parquet format, providing flexibility for further analysis and integration with other systems.
 - **Support for file-like objects**: IXF Parser supports file-like objects as input, enabling direct parsing of IXF data from file objects, making it convenient for handling large datasets without the need for intermediate file storage.
-- **Minimal dependencies**: The package has only 4 dependencies (deltalake, pyarrow, typer and ebcdic) which are automatically installed alongside the package.
+- **Minimal dependencies**: The package has few dependencies (ebcdic, pyarrow, deltalake, chardet, typer) which are automatically installed alongside the package.
 - **CLI**: command line tool called ``db2ixf`` comes with the package. (_Does not support Deltalake format_)

 ## Hypothesis